Managing Shared Disks

 Currently, only the "size" of the disk can be changed.
 Changes to the "name" or "location" of the disk will force a re-creation of the disk (deletion and then creation of a new disk).

-Shared disks size can be increased or decreased in multiples of 1 TiB with a minimum size of 1 TiB and a maximum size of 1000 TiB.
-Decreasing the size of the shared disk is only allowed up to the nearest rounded up size in TiB.
+Shared Disks' size can be increased or decreased in increments of 1 TiB with a minimum size of 1 TiB and a maximum size of 1000 TiB.
+Decreasing the size of a Shared Disk is only allowed up to the nearest rounded-up size in TiB.
 Any operation to reduce the size lower than the used capacity will fail.

 Deleting a Shared Disk

-All Crusoe VMs must be detached from a Shared Disk before the Shared Disk can be deleted.
+All Crusoe VMs must be unmounted from a Shared Disk before the Shared Disk can be deleted.

 - CLI